 Day 5 – Move to Kanazawa via Shirakawago

 From Takayama continue your way east to Shirakawago, one of the most famous UNESCO world heritage sites of Japan.
-Shirakawago is famous for its’ iconic rural housing with a steep rafter roof.
-Stay some hours in Shirakawago and see some unique photogenic houses and enjoy the beautiful rural views.
+Shirakawago is famous for its’ iconic rural housing with a steep rafter roof designed so the snow won’t pile up in the winter.
+Stay some hours in Shirakawago, see some unique photogenic houses and enjoy the beautiful rural views.

 Tip: It’s easiest to take a bus to get around in this area.